WallStreetMojo

 • It helps companies to grow bog so that they can command more market power.

-• At times companies acquire another company in order to obtain access to noble technology or a stronger brand.
+• At times companies acquire another company to obtain access to noble technology or a stronger brand.

 • It facilitates product and service diversification.